sebolabs/aws-anywhere-tf/README.md

 eks_hybrid_nodes_enabled            = true
 ```

 > NOTE: Everything has been tested in the order specified above and applied one by one.
-There is a chance that randomly enabling or disabling individual features may lead to unexpected errors when running Terraform.
+Randomly enabling or disabling individual features may lead to unexpected errors when running Terraform.
 This is due to interdependencies that have not been tested in every possible scenario.

 ## Guides
-Guides, enabled by default, are auto-generated upon Terraform apply.
+Enabled by default, guides are auto-generated upon Terraform apply.
 Look for `GUIDE_*.md` files in this folder.

 # Terraform
 <!-- BEGIN_TF_DOCS -->